2008 breach of the Egypt–Gaza border: Breaching of wall

 On 22 January, gunfire erupted after a group of Hamas demonstrators, mostly women, forced open the door of the Rafah Border crossing and fled into Egypt.

 Overnight on 23 January, gunmen set off a number of explosions along the wall near the crossing.
 Palestinians packed into cars and donkey carts, crossed the border into Egypt from Gaza on foot, to buy essential goods.
 Between 200,000 and 700,000 Palestinians crossed over to Egypt and bought items at shops at the Egyptian half of Rafah and the North Sinai Governorate's capital, Arish.
 A Palestinian security guard later told The Times of London that militants had been steadily cutting through the base of the Israeli Gaza Strip barrier with oxyacetylene torches for months.

 While Egypt allowed Palestinians to enter Egypt, it did not let them travel very far; Palestinians were not allowed to travel further than Arish.
 Egypt said that it would not use force to send back Palestinians.
 Foreign ministry spokesman Hossam Zaki said the border would be closed again when all the Palestinians had returned.

-Ahmed Yousef, a senior adviser to Gaza's Prime Minister Ismail Haniya, warned that "The next time there is a crisis in the Gaza Strip, Israel will have to face half a million Palestinians who will march toward Erez," a border crossing with Israel, and on to towns left during the 1948 Palestinian exodus.
-Israeli security officials said militants had exploited the breach in the border wall to send armed men into the Sinai to infiltrate Israel across the Sinai-Israel border.
+Ahmed Yousef, a senior adviser to Gaza's Prime Minister Ismail Haniyeh, warned that "The next time there is a crisis in the Gaza Strip, Israel will have to face half a million Palestinians who will march toward Erez," a border crossing with Israel, and on to towns left during the 1948 Palestinian expulsion and flight.
+Israeli security officials said militants had exploited the breach in the border wall to send armed men into the Sinai to infiltrate Israel across the Sinai–Israel border.
 The officials said the militants were eager to hit back in response to Israeli attacks in recent weeks and predicted attacks from Sinai within the next two weeks.

 On 25 January, Egyptian security forces blocked almost all illegal entry points along the border with Gaza to try to stem the flow of Palestinians wanting to leave.
 Egyptian forces in riot gear erected barbed wire and chain-link fences along the border to prevent more Palestinians from crossing.
 Palestinians attempted to break through, and several were injured in the resulting clashes.

 After the repair, Palestinians used a bulldozer to knock over the new fence, creating an opening once more.
 As the border crossings entered their fifth day, Egyptian border police began stopping Gazans from entering in vehicles and blocked off the road beyond Rafah to Arish.
 In Rafah there was little left to buy, and it appeared Egypt had decided to restrict the resupply of goods to El Arish and Rafah in order to peacefully end the crossings and reestablish control over the border.

 On 28 January, Egyptian security forces and Hamas militants strung barbed wire across one of the breaches, sealing it off.
 The Egyptians began repairing one of the two remaining breaches on 29 January.